Corporate governance

 The sections below describe how the 10 principles of the QCA Code are applied to deliver medium- to long-term success without stifling innovation and entrepreneurial spirit, together with any areas of non-compliance.

-Establish a strategy and business model that promote long-term value for shareholders
+1. Establish a purpose, strategy and business model which promote long-term value for shareholders

 The strategy, objectives and business model are developed by the executive directors and the senior management team, and then approved by the Board.
 The management team, led by the Chief Executive Officer, is responsible for implementing the strategy and managing the business at an operational level.